 Pet Shop Boys seem to be turning into Glasto old hands, if a recent guest spot is anything to go by.

-So far I’ve only managed to get to Glastonbury once, when – surprise, surprise, David Bowie and his Pet Shop Boys were two of the main acts to grace the Pyramid Stage, the very week the BowieStyle book was published.
+So far I’ve only managed to get to Glastonbury once, when – surprise, surprise, David Bowie and the PSB were two of the main acts to grace the Pyramid Stage, the very week the BowieStyle book was published.

 Sadly there was no team up for these erstwhile Spaceboy collaborators, and Bowie, being the canny businessman, ended his set at 23:59 on 25 June 2000.